Trooping the Colour: Kenya

-Kenya is one of three African countries that still practises the traditional British ceremony of Trooping the Colour.
+Kenya is one of three African countries that still practices the traditional British ceremony of Trooping the Colour.

-This takes place every 12 December on Jamhuri Day (the day when Kenya became an independent nation and later a republic), but unlike the British one all the three services of the Kenya Defence Forces takes part in the Trooping the colour.
+This takes place every 12 December on Jamhuri Day (the day when Kenya became an independent nation and later a republic), but unlike the British one, all the three services of the Kenya Defence Forces (KDF) takes part in the Trooping the Colour.
 The service branch whose battalion is trooping the colour provides number one and number two guards.

 The ceremony normally begins at 11:30 after the arrival of the President of Kenya, who takes the national salute as the national anthem and the anthem of the East African Community are played by the massed bands.
-After finishing his inspection of the parade, the bands play a slow march followed with a quick march, during which the lone drummer then breaks away to take his position beside number one guard to play the drummers call, signalling the officers of No.1 Guard to take positions to receive the colour and the Guard's RSM removing his pace stick and then unsheathing his sword.
-The escort for the colour then marches off to collect the colour as the massed KDF band play either The British Grenadiers or a locally composed march, after which the escort halts in position.
-After the hand over and as the Escort presents arms the first verse of the Kenya national anthem is played, then the escort to the colour marches off in a slow march to the tune of The Grenadiers' Slow March.
-The first tune normally played during the march in slow time is always 'By land and sea'.
+After finishing his inspection of the parade, the bands play a slow march followed with a quick march, during which the lone drummer then breaks away to take his position beside number one guard to play the drummers call, signalling the officers of No.1 Guard to take positions to receive the colour, and the Guards' RSM removing his pace stick and then unsheathing his sword.
+The Escort for the Colour then marches off to collect the colour as the massed Kenya Defence Forces band play either The British Grenadiers, or a locally composed march, after which the Escort halts in position.
+After the hand over, and as the Escort presents arms, the first verse of the Kenya national anthem is played, then the Escort to the colour marches off in a slow march to the tune of The Grenadiers' Slow March.
+The first tune normally played during the march in slow time is always By land and sea.